astrowonk/wordle/README.md

 * The five letter words of the brown, gutenburg, and WordNet corpuses.
 * Filter out plural nouns with `nltk` lemmatizer. (there are no plural nouns in the first ~200 wordles)
+  * Whoops I'm actualy removing conjugated verbs like `swims` with this method but, again, looking at the first 220 wordles there are no third person conjugated verbs in the list either.
+The only words ending in `s` so far have been `'floss', 'crass', 'abyss', 'rebus', and 'truss'`.
 * Filter out words not in the five letter [GloVe](https://nlp.stanford.edu/projects/glove/) common crawl dictionary.
     * I filtered this with some sort of spelling dictionary for [another project](https://github.com/astrowonk/divergent-association-task), I believe the hunspell spelling dictionary.
 So I used the filtered dictionary I made there.
     * Since this is in theory in order of frequency I thought about a cutoff around 2500 or so but wordle 37 (`unfed`), ranks 5084 on the GloVe list so I'm probably pushing my luck filtering these words out as it is.